The prescription psoriasis relief you need, now online

 Types of psoriasis include:

-• Plaque psoriasis: Plaque is the most common form, affecting 80-90% percent of those with psoriasis.
-The main symptom is itchy, raised red patches, called plaques, on the skin, usually located on the elbows, knees, scalp or back.
+• Plaque psoriasis: The most common form, this type affects up to 90% of those with psoriasis.
+The main symptom is itchy, scaly patches on the skin (called plaques) that usually appear on the elbows, knees, scalp or back.

-• Guttate psoriasis: Most commonly affecting young adults and children, guttate psoriasis is typically brought on by a bacterial infection and appears as small, drop-shaped spots on the arms, legs or torso.
+• Guttate psoriasis: Most commonly affecting young adults and children, this type is typically brought on by a bacterial infection and appears as small, drop-shaped spots on the arms, legs or torso.

 • Sebopsoriasis: A combination of psoriasis and seborrheic dermatitis, sebopsoriasis usually affects the scalp and face as greasy, yellowish plaques.